TryCatchHCF/DumpsterFire/README.md

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/FireDateTimeStamps.png></img>

 # Tutorial
 See my CactusCon 2017 slides (included in project).
 The slides are written to stand on their own, providing background, approaches, specific use cases, and more.

-For a quick start on DumpsterFire, see the cleverly titled file "README_GETTING_STARTED.txt" in the project for a walkthrough.
+They'll put everything in context.

 # Overview